 - Disinfect the bottles by rinsing their insides with some of the alcohol.
 Then leave the alcohol to dry off.
 This will disinfect the bottles.

-Use of Hand Sanitizers: Safety Tips
+Use of Hand Sanitisers: Safety Tips

 Final Words